WindJammer6/30.-Dutch-Auction-and-English-Auction-Web-Application-Game/README.md

 It allows multiple users to join a game created by the host, who can act as bidders for an Dutch and English Auction.

 (Add rules of the game here and the full microeconomics presentation slides here)

+As well as how to run locally or via the deployed platform?
+What platform did I use to deploy it?

+This is just a prototype that I quickly made with the help of ChatGPT.